 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your heart.

 - A stress test may show the changes that take place in your heart while it is under stress.
 Stress may be placed on your heart with exercise or medicine.
 Ask for more information about this test.

-- Cardiac catheterization: This procedure is done to find and treat heart blockages.
-A thin, bendable tube is inserted into your arm, neck, or groin and moved into your heart.
+- Cardiac catheterization is a procedure done to find and treat heart blockages.
+A catheter (long thin tube) is inserted into your arm, neck, or groin and moved into your heart.
 An x-ray may be used to guide the tube to the right place.
-Dye may be put into your vein so the pictures show up better on a monitor.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Contrast liquid may be put into your vein so the pictures show up better on a monitor.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is aortic stenosis treated?

-- Valvotomy: This helps widen your aortic valve and allow blood to flow through easier.
-A catheter (long thin tube) with a balloon on the tip is inserted through a small incision in your arm or groin.
+- Balloon valvuloplasty helps widen your aortic valve and allow blood to flow through easier.
+It is also called a closed valvotomy.
+A catheter with a balloon on the tip is inserted through a small incision in your arm or groin.
 The catheter is guided through a blood vessel and into your left atrium near your aortic valve.
 When the balloon is inflated, it stretches the valve opening.

 How can I manage my symptoms?

 - Limit activities.
 Your healthcare provider may have you limit strenuous activity.
 Strenuous activity will make your heart work too hard.
 Ask your healthcare provider what activities are safe for you to do.